Spotted Lanternfly Quarantine

 The Spotted Lanternfly control program is a cooperative effort of the United States Department of Agriculture, the Pennsylvania Department of Agriculture, and the Penn State Extension.

 For information on what the Pennsylvania Department of Agriculture doing, see its Spotted Lanternfly page.

-More details on the problem and on what the US Department of Agriculture is doing can be found at that department’s Lanternfly webpage.
+More details on the problem and on what the U.S. Department of Agriculture is doing can be found on that department’s Lanternfly webpage.